R6Stats/issues/.github/ISSUE_TEMPLATE/android-bug-report.md

 ---
 name: Android Bug Report
-about: Create a report to help us improve
+about: Create a report to help us improve our Android app

 ---